daun/statamic-mux/docs/hooks.md

 # Hooks

-Hooks provide a way of intercepting and modifying data at various points in the package's workflow.
+Hooks allow intercepting and modifying data at various points in the package's workflow.

 ## Example